-The construction phase of the West Thames Street Pedestrian Bridge Project remains ongoing.
-During the quarter the contractor worked on the electrical components associated with the elevators to be installed on the site and also performed glazing work on the elevator structure.
-Welding issues have been resolved and the fabrication contractor continued fabrication of the two spans and the roof of the bridge.
-Fabrication of the roof is now substantially complete.
-The project remains on schedule for completion this fall.
+The construction phase of the West Thames Street Pedestrian Bridge Project remains on schedule.
+During the quarter the contractor worked on the installation of electrical components associated with the elevators and lighting on site.
+The bridge spans were transported from the facility in Pennsylvania to New Jersey.
+They were then transported via barge to Red Hook Brooklyn where they are currently being reassembled on barges.
 LMDC and Battery Park City Authority have continued working with the City of New York to officially name the bridge the Robert R. Douglass Pedestrian Bridge in honor of long time lower Manhattan advocate and LMDC Board member who passed away in December 2016.
 Signage has also been worked on with all involved parties.
-Approximately \$246,500 was paid from this grant during the quarter.
+Approximately \$396,000 was paid from this grant during the quarter with about \$107,000 of that amount paid to Minority and Woman-Owned Business Enterprises (MWBE).
+Nine MWBE's have been contracted with on the project to date.